-pg_cleansp Utility
+PG_Cleansp Utility

-Use the pg_cleansp utility to remove the current replication state on a system where SharePlex is replicating data from PostgreSQL Database as a Service to a PostgreSQL target.
+Use the pg_cleansp utility to remove the current replication state on a system where SharePlex is replicating to a PostgreSQL source and target both.

 CAUTION: The effects of pg_cleansp are not reversible.

 - To use this utility, the Korn (ksh) shell must be installed on the system.
 The utility calls this shell during processing. - pg_cleansp must be run on all PostgreSQL source and target systems in the replication configuration. - To fully remove the replication environment, run the pg_cleansp utility on all PostgreSQL source systems in the replication configuration.
 To verify if and when pg_cleansp was run on a system, view the SharePlex event log on that system.